ifrguy/NHWG-MIMS/src/Groups/README.md

 This contains a collection of scripts to manage groups for various member sets.
+The scripts here are intended to be run as batch jobs, but can be run directly from the command line if desired.

 A dump of all Wing G Suite groups is pulled regularly and saved in the GoogleGroups collection.
 The bash script reads a Mongo shell javascript script and produces